Petroleum Engineering – Drilling

 Abstract

-Among the different operating parameters that must be carefully controlled during the drilling operation, the penetration of drilling mud into a permeable zone of formations is an essential parameter that can introduce a destructive effect on the productive zone.
-Concerning this, the current investigation ...
+Among the different operating parameters that must be carefully controlled during the drilling operation, penetration of drilling mud into the permeable zone of formations is one of the essential ones that can have a destructive effect on the productive zone.
+Thus, the current investigation concentrates ...
+Read More

 Petroleum Engineering